-In close conjunction with the Authority, the DCR has developed and implemented Watershed Protection Plans for the Quabbin, Wachusett and Ware watershed areas to protect water quality in the reservoirs.
+In close conjunction with the Authority, DCR has developed and implemented Watershed Protection Plans for the Quabbin, Wachusett and Ware watershed areas to protect water quality in the reservoirs.
 Components of this program include a land acquisition program funded by the Authority targeting critical lands over 15 years, a completed sewer project to improve tributary water quality, public access controls around the reservoir, state regulations on development in critical areas along tributaries, and a substantial water quality monitoring and research program.
-Updated five-year protection programs for all three watersheds, covering the 2014-2019 period, have been approved by DEP.
-The plans focus on continuing protection efforts to minimize the level of pathogens entering the reservoir.
+Updated five-year protection programs for all three watersheds, covering the 2019-2023 period, have been approved by DEP.
+The plans focus on continuing protection efforts to minimize the level of pathogens and nutrient pollution entering the reservoir.

 Water Transmission and Distribution.
-Because of the variety of local conditions and elevations, six water pressure zones are required for the Authority's waterworks service area.
+Because of the variety of local conditions and elevations, six water pressure zones are required for the waterworks service area.
 These six zones are supplied through tunnels and aqueducts from the two active source water reservoirs and water is distributed through pumping and major transmission and storage facilities, all of which are owned and maintained by the Authority.
 Major system components include approximately 350 miles of aqueducts, tunnels and mains, 12 active distribution storage reservoirs and standpipes, 11 active pumping stations, and three active hydro-electric power stations.

 Water from the Quabbin Reservoir, which has an elevation 530 feet above the base elevation of Boston, is delivered to the Wachusett Reservoir by the Quabbin Aqueduct, a 24.6-mile tunnel.
 From the Wachusett Reservoir, water is delivered through the eight-mile Cosgrove Tunnel, built in the 1960s, and the Wachusett Aqueduct, first used in 1898, to the Hultman Aqueduct intake structure in Marlborough and to the Weston Reservoir via the Weston Aqueduct.
 The Hultman Aqueduct, in service since the 1940s, connects with the Cosgrove Tunnel and continues the delivery of water 17.8 miles into the Boston area.
 Water from the Wachusett Reservoir and the back-up Sudbury Reservoir can be delivered in an emergency through the 17.5-mile Sudbury Aqueduct, built in 1878, to the Chestnut Hill Reservoir which is now off-line.
-With the completion of the 17.6mile MetroWest Water Supply Tunnel, the Hultman Aqueduct was rehabilitated in phases and now provides redundancy for large segments of the MetroWest Water Supply Tunnel.
+With the completion of the 17.6-mile MetroWest Water Supply Tunnel, the Hultman Aqueduct was rehabilitated in phases and now provides redundancy for large segments of the MetroWest Water Supply Tunnel.
 The Authority is undertaking several additional projects designed to provide further redundancy to the water transmission system, including a new pump station at the Wachusett Aqueduct.
-In addition, the Board of the Authority recently has approved undertaking preliminary design and geotechnical investigations for two deep rock tunnels that will provide significant redundancy for the water distribution system serving the metropolitan Boston area, which is expected to be long-term construction project undertaken through future CIPs.
-See "Capital Improvement Program -Proposed Fiscal Year 2018 CIP" and "Capital Projects In FY17 CIP - Waterworks Projects."
+In addition, the Board has approved undertaking preliminary design and geotechnical investigations for two deep rock tunnels that will provide significant redundancy for the water distribution system serving the metropolitan Boston area.
+See "Capital Improvement Program - Capital Projects In FY19 CIP - Waterworks Projects - Transmission System."